-The Company's expense levels and any plans for expansion, including plans to increase its sales and marketing and research and development efforts, are based in significant part on its expectations of future revenues and are relatively fixed in the short-term.
+The Company's expense levels and any plans for expansion, are based in significant part on its expectations of future revenues and are relatively fixed in the short-term.
 If revenues fall below its expectations and it is unable to reduce its spending in response quickly, the Company's business, operating results, and financial condition are likely to be harmed.

-The Company plans to implement changes to its license pricing structure.
+The Company has implemented changes to its license pricing structure.
 If these changes are not accepted by the Company's current customers or future customers, its business, operating results, and financial condition could be harmed.

-Based upon all of the factors described above, the Company has a limited ability to forecast the amount and mix of future revenues and expenses and it is likely that in some future quarter, the Company's operating results will be below its estimates or the expectations of public market analysts and investors.
-In the event that operating results are below its estimates or other expectations, the price of the Company's common stock could decline.
+Based upon all of the factors described above, the Company has a limited ability to forecast the amount and mix of future revenues and expenses and it is likely that at some time, the Company's operating results will be below its estimates or the expectations of public market analysts and investors.
+In the event that operating results are below its estimates or other expectations, the price of the Company's common stock is likely to decline.